shakhesierfan/Verification-and-Synthesis-of-DTCBFs/README.md

 - `verification_DTCBFs/` → Code for the verification algorithm.
 - `synthesis_DTCBFs_bilevel/` → Code for the synthesis algorithm.

-Both are demonstrated on the discretized cart-pole system.
+Both are demonstrated on the discretized cart-pole system, explained below.

 ---